archlinux/alpm.rs/README.md

 as commits happen.
 As the git version is not considered stable software, this is done without bumping the major version.

+# Documentation

+This crate just provides bindings for libalpm and hence does not document libalpm.
+You can find documentation for libalpm in the [libalpm (3)](https://man.archlinux.org/man/core/pacman/libalpm.3.en) man page or in [alpm.h](https://git.archlinux.org/pacman.git/tree/lib/libalpm/alpm.h).

 # alpm-sys

 This repo also contains the alpm-sys crate, providing raw bindings for libalpm.